National Referral Laboratory for Lysosomal, Peroxisomal and Other Related Disorders

 Many of the tests performed within the National Referral Laboratory require the arrival of a fresh blood sample within 48 hours of collection.
 As this is often difficult to achieve, particularly from outside of Australia, it is also possible to prepare leucocytes and send these to us frozen for analysis.
 Leucocytes can be prepared using either of two Leucocyte Preparation Methods.
 Both are equally suitable, although it can be difficult to obtain the Dextran required for the first method.

-The National Referral Laboratory routinely operates from 8am - 6pm, Monday to Friday.
-We therefore prefer that all specimens shipped to our laboratory be sent early in the week to ensure that they arrive before the weekend.
+The National Referral Laboratory operates from 8am - 5pm, Monday to Friday.
+All specimens should be shipped to our laboratory be sent early in the week to ensure that they arrive before the weekend.
 If weekend deliveries can not be avoided, it is essential that the laboratory is contacted such that suitable arrangements can be made.

 For information on the testing performed by the laboratory or regarding the availability of test results, please contact the laboratory at: